-Freitag's research into materials has also led it to take part in projects like Rossana Orlandi's initiative to create "guiltless plastic" and to create its own compostable fabric, which is called F-ABRIC, using flax linen, hemp and modal.
+Freitag's research into materials has also led it to take part in projects like Rossana Orlandi's initiative to create "guiltless plastic" and to create its own compostable fabric, which is called F-ABRIC, using flax, hemp and modal.

 "We ended up creating clothes that are completely biodegradable," Dulex said.
 "Once you want to get rid of them, you just compost them – you bury them and there's hopefully growing something new."

 About Forward Festival